-There has been a persistent low productivity of teachers in Kapsabet Division, Nandi Central district at all levels due to a number of factors.
-For instance, the Kenya Certificate of secondary Education (KCSE) results for academic year 2008 indicated that students' performance was still generally poor.
+There has been a persistent low productivity of teachers in Pakwach District, Pakwach district at all levels due to a number of factors.
+For instance, the Uganda Certificate of Primary Education (KCSE) results for academic year 2008 indicated that students' performance was still generally poor.
 Some of the reasons given for increased failure rate are lack of enough teaching/learning resources, poor remuneration for teachers, students' negative attitude towards studies and the increased number of students compared to the number of teachers among other factors.
-However the lack of enough teaching/learning resources seems to take a lion's share and that is why this study set out to investigate its impact on teachers' productivity.
+However the lack of enough teaching/learning resources seems to take a lion's share and that is why this study set. out to investigate its impact on teachers' productivity.
 The low performance of teachers' in this area is exhibited in form of teachers' absenteeism, teacher's irregularity in lesson attendance, teachers' failure to actively participate in school activities, Teachers' failure to make corrections and adequate revisions with students.

+1.2.
 Statement of Problem

 While it is worthy to appreciate the school embracement of the importance of producing students with good grades, the product of their efforts has not been achieved in many schools, as exhibited by the students' poor grade, among others, still show that there is yet a lot to be done.
-In this study, the researcher believes that educational resources in form of (i) physical (ii) human and (iii) material could have an influence on teachers' productivity.
-At present, empirical studies documenting the impact of resources on teachers' productivity in the context of Kapsabet Division, Nandi Central District are still inadequate.
-This study was conducted to fill these gaps regarding school related resources on students' performance in kapsabet Division secondary schools.
+In the last three years and more, Government white paper has declared that Pakwach primary schools are among the worst performing schools in fist school leaving certificate examinations.
+This is worrisome and calls for research to help find reasons and also proffer solutions.
+In this study, the researcher believes that educational resources in form of (i) physical (ii) human and (iii) material could have an influence on teachers' productivity thereby affecting these results..
+At present, empirical studies documenting the impact of resources on teachers' productivity in the context of Pakwach District, are still inadequate.
+This study was conducted to fill these gaps regarding school related resources on teachers productivity in Pakwach District Primary schools.